 While talking with a co-worker the other day, who is a non-dog sport person, we were discussing dog sports and the clubs that run them.
 I had recently received a renewal letter from one of the clubs I'm a member of, and they changed how they do renewals.
 I felt it had the potential to be detrimental to the club in terms of $$ and membership numbers, and asked for an outside opinion.
 This segued into a general discussion into how dog sport clubs are run, with the comment that my co-worker didn't understand why people don't volunteer for positions, and that "lack of willing to work" must be a "dog person" thing.
 I replied that I think it's a "people thing" and commented that the youth sports organizations I've been involved in all have the same issue.
 People pay for their kids to be in the organization, but someone still has to volunteer to coach, assistant coach, bring snacks, etc. and there are never enough people willing to step up.
-Which led to the comment "I'm already paying for my daughter to be in the organization, why should I have to also give up my time or deal with things like bringing snacks for everyone?
+Which led to him making the comment "I'm already paying for my daughter to be in the organization, why should I have to also give up my time or deal with things like bringing snacks for everyone?
 I’ll take care of my own kid, everyone else can take care of theirs."
 My response was "BINGO".
 And this is the same attitude that we see in the dog sports.

 Whether its youth sports, horse clubs or dog clubs, all which I’ve been involved in, the general attitude that I see is "I've already paid to play, so why should I give more of my time/resources volunteering?"
 The problem with this is the organizations are run on the work of volunteers.
 The money these organizations collect goes to the organization to pay for insurance, events, newsletters, equipment, etc. In some organizations there are a few paid positions at the top, but not in all.
 And the people we interact with on a regular basis are almost all volunteers.
 If nobody volunteers, at best the organization will have to cut back on benefits offererd, at worst the organization will die out and there won’t be any opportunities to play.
 I’ve seen this happen with multiple youth sport organizations, not enough people volunteered to coach, so the number of teams was cut way back, and many kids didn’t get the chance to play.
 Only a few people wanted to volunteer to work an event, so that event was cancelled and nobody got to play.
 Or the services those organizations offer will be severely cut back.
 For example, newsletters, website maintenance, and social media.
 None which are required for an organization to continue, but all which do require time/effort, and are of benefit to the membership.
 And usually the people screaming the loudest about their lack of ability to play or member benefits, are the same people who will refuse to volunteer, even when told if nobody steps up, the chance to play or benefits won’t be available.